bhklab/DrugTissue/README.md

 `figure 4A.R` generates figure 4A

 `figure 4c.R` generates the data for figure 4C, which should then be exported into cytoscape for network visualization

+`supplementary 2.R` generates data for the supplementary 2 figure in a `combined1n` variable

+`supplementary file 1.R` generates supplementary file 1

+`supplementary file 2.R` generates supplementary file 2

+supplementary table 1 can be created simply by exporting the `combined1` variable generated from the end of `GSEA_with_AUC.R`